-In 2016/17, HMRC undertook a review of the donor benefit rules, following which new guidance was introduced in August 2019.
-Unfortunately, the section of this new guidance relating to the naming of buildings was ambiguous and some advisors had warned that it could be interpreted in such a way that the naming of a building after a donor who had given a substantial amount towards its construction would be treated as a donor benefit.
+Following HMRC’s review of the donor benefit rules, new guidance was introduced in August 2019.
+Unfortunately, the section of the guidance relating to the naming of buildings was ambiguous and some charity advisors had expressed concern that it could be interpreted as saying that the naming of a building after a donor who had given a substantial amount towards its construction would be treated as a donor benefit.

-CTG took soundings in the sector to see whether this was a theoretical problem or whether HMRC was actively implementing a change a policy.
-As it was clear that some advisors were already warning their clients that the new guidance was suggesting that a donor benefit could arise, CTG raised the matter directly with HMRC, explaining that the new guidance was ambiguous and appeared to be contrary to the long-standing arrangement whereby the naming of a building was not treated as a benefit.
+The Charity Tax Group (CTG) raised the matter with HMRC, explaining that the new guidance was ambiguous and appeared to be contrary to the long-standing arrangement whereby the naming of a building was not treated as a benefit.

 The guidance (in HMRC’s Chapter 3) now states:

 3.19.1 An acknowledgement of an individual donor’s generosity, for example in a printed brochure or on a plaque.
 This must be a simple acknowledgement and not an advertisement for a business or some form of business sponsorship.
 A commemorative type plaque recording the name of the individual donor and that they provided a donation, would not be considered a benefit.
 However, a sign which also promoted a business would be an advert and so would be considered a benefit.